klevi43/GMBackend/README.md

 In Talend API Tester, go to the "Headers" section.
 Click "Add Authorizaion."
 Enter "Authorization" for the key and then enter "Bearer [your_jwt_token]"

+## Workout Related Functionality
 ### 4. Create a Workout
+*** NOTE: You must do this first before adding an exercise or a set.
+Exercises and sets cannot exist without a workout. ***
 ```
 URL: http://localhost:8080/workouts/create
 REQUEST TYPE: POST